Data-Mechanics/course-2019-spr-proj/henryhcy_jshen97_leochans_wangyp/README.md

 ####General Description & Narrative
 The project is divided into two tasks:
 - (Yuanpei Wang) Find a way to quantify the competitive relationship between the two of most popular franchising convenience stores in boston area: **CVS** and **Walgreen**

+    1. Explore the location selection of CVS and Walgreen
+        1. For each CVS store and Walgreen store, find its closest CVS and Walgreen and record the distance
+        2. Using statistical analysis to explore the competitive relationship between Walgreen and CVS
+    2. Optimization problem: If we want to locate n new CVS stores or Walgreen stores, how can we maximize its influence.
+        1. CVS: we want the location of the new CVS stores to minimzie its distance between other Walgreen stores in order to increase its competitiveness against its opponent.
+Do the same for Walgreen stores

 - (Shiwei Chen) Let's model the **Stability S** of a store **i** is defined by **S_i = 1/(|E||C|)** where **E** and **C** are the number of eviction cases and crimes cases that are assigned to store **i**:
     1. Explore the correlation of store ratings and Evictions/Crimes cases, which one has more effect on ratings?
         - Key Concepts: **Correlation Coefficient**, **permutation&p-values**